 A divorce is just as personally and financially devastating for men as it is for women.
-Unfortunately, though, many family court judges think that men can overcome the financial and emotional losses more easily.
+Unfortunately, however, many family court judges think that men can overcome and cope with the financial and emotional losses more easily.
 Settlements are often unfair and strip men of their future.
 Gender bias in family court is real.

 At Southern California Dad’s Law, we always remember that men are going through the toughest times of their lives when they are in the middle of a divorce.
-Too many men think they can handle the pressure alone, including trying to take care of the legal issues, only to discover that they will often run up against a brick wall when it comes to fighting for their rights.
+Too many men think they can handle the pressure alone, balancing huge emotional stresses while also trying to take care of the legal issues, only to discover that they will often run up against a brick wall when it comes to fighting for their rights.

 Gender Bias Against Men is Real.
 We Protect Your Rights.

 As a man, your divorce decree will have a profound impact on your future for the next five, 10 and even 20 years.
-You can trust our attorneys to provide aggressive representation and to help you make rational and intelligent decisions.
-We won’t let you give away your rights.
+You can trust our talented and experienced attorneys to provide aggressive representation and to help you make rational and intelligent decisions.
+We won’t let you give away your rights as a father.
 We seek mutually agreeable settlements whenever possible in order to protect your best interests and those of your children.
 Contact us for a free telephone consultation about your rights.

 Whether you have already decided to file for divorce or are still considering your options, the dad’s law attorneys of Southern California Dad’s Law, will help you fight to protect your future.